About Women in Black

 Women’s different experience of war

 Women-only peace activism does not suggest that women, any more than men, are “natural born peace-makers”.
 But women often inhabit different cultures from men, and are disproportionately involved in caring work.
 We know what justice and oppression mean, because we experience them as women.
 Most women have a different experience of war from that of most men.
 All women in war fear rape.
-Women are the majority of refugees.
+Women – often with their children – are the majority of refugees.
 A feminist view sees masculine cultures as specially prone to violence, and so feminist women tend to have a particular perspective on security and something unique to say about war.

 Women’s different and varied voices

 WiB includes women of many ethnic and national backgrounds, co-operating across these (and other) differences in the interests of justice and peace.
 We work for a world where difference does not mean inequality, oppression or exclusion.
 Women’s voices are often drowned out in mixed actions of men and women.
-When we act alone what women say is really heard.
+When we act alone what women say is rarely heard.

 Choosing our own forms of action